|

 The sunrise at Bromo above the sea of clouds

 You’ll hear jeeps in the distance carrying tourists to the viewing points.
-Use Maps.me, but don’t rely on the marked trails – just walk in the general direction of the volcano and you’ll be fine.
+Use Maps.me for navigation, but don’t rely on the marked trails – just walk in the general direction of the volcano and you’ll be fine.

 It’s pretty dark in the Sea of San before sunrise, so have a flashlight or the light of your smartphone ready.